DaldeZoo/3D-Raycaster-Engine/README.md

 # 3D-Raycaster-Engine

 This is a 3D Raycaster Engine built in C using OpenGL.

-It features a split-screen view that showcases both the underlying 2D game mechanics and the 3D rendered environment, illustrating how 2D data is used to create a 3D experience.
+It features a split-screen view that showcases both the underlying 2D game mechanics and the 3D rendered environment, illustrating how 2D data is used to create a 3D world.

 ![Screenshot](https://github.com/user-attachments/assets/a62e1e2f-1d50-456c-b3d7-6f81388ea0dc)

+## Key Features
+- **3D Rendering**: Renders a 3D environment using raycasting techniques.
+- **OpenGL Integration**: Utilizes OpenGL for graphics rendering.
+- **Customizable**: Easily modify and extend the engine for various use cases.

 ## Installation